hail-is/hail/infra/README.md

    gcp_project = "<gcp-project-id>"

-   # This is the bucket location that spans the regions you're going to
+   # This are the bucket locations that spans the regions you're going to
    # schedule across in Batch.
 If you are running on one region, it can
    # just be that region.
 E.g. "US"
    batch_logs_bucket_location = "<bucket-location>"